[Up] [Previous] [Next] [Index]

 The optional parameter alls controls how many complete subgraphs are returned.
 The valid values for alls are 0, 1 (the default), and 2.

 If alls=0 (or false for backward compatibility) then K will contain at most one element.
-If maxi=false then K will contain one element if and only if gamma contains a complete subgraph of size k.
-If maxi=true then K will contain one element if and only if gamma contains a maximal complete subgraph of size k, in which case K will contain (the vertex-set of) such a maximal complete subgraph.
-(A maximal complete subgraph of gamma is a complete subgraph of gamma which is not properly contained in another complete subgraph of gamma.)
+If maxi=false then K will contain one element if and only if gamma contains a G-invariant complete subgraph of size k.
+If maxi=true then K will contain one element if and only if gamma contains a G-invariant maximal complete subgraph of size k, in which case K will contain (the vertex-set of) such a complete subgraph.

 The optional boolean parameter col is used to determine whether or not partial proper vertex-colouring is used to cut down the search tree.
 The default is true, which says to use this partial colouring.
+This is usually the best choice.
 For backward compatibility, col a rational number means the same as col=true.

 The optional parameter wts should be a list of vertex-weights; the list should be of length gamma.order, with the i-th element being the weight of vertex i.
 The weights must be all positive integers if k is an integer, and all non-zero d-vectors of non-negative integers if k is a d-vector.
 The default is that all weights are equal to 1.
-(Recall that a complete subgraph of size k means a complete subgraph whose vertex-weights sum to k.)
+(Recall that, for this function, a complete subgraph of size k means a complete subgraph whose vertex-weights sum to k.)

 If wts is a list of (positive) integers, then it is required that for all g in gamma.group and all v in Vertices(gamma), we have wts[vg]=wts[v].